Tinnitus Treatment in St. Louis

 Is There a Cure?

-There is no singular cure.
+There is no singular cure and people are always looking for ways to cope with their tinnitus.
 With temporary cases, tinnitus may cut in and out without warning.
 In chronic cases, people may experience ringing, buzzing or hissing consistently day in and day out.
 Depending on the cause of tinnitus, a change in medication, lifestyle, or diet may help to reduce or eliminate the symptoms.
 Removing impacted earwax may also help, if that is the cause.
 In cases where tinnitus is linked with hearing loss, treating hearing loss with hearing aids equipped with tinnitus therapy may help to reduce or mask the symptoms.
 There are hearing devices that offer specific therapy for tinnitus, in the form of soothing sounds.

 Types of Tinnitus Explained